 Taught by world-class tutors in a department driven by innovative research, you will develop a critical understanding of criminology in this all-encompassing degree.

-Year 1 entry: 112 UCAS points (or equivalent)
+Foundation Year entry: 64 UCAS points (or equivalent)

 BSc (single honours)

 These modules are those we currently offer and may be subject to change.

 Year 1 modules are the curriculum for the CertHE award, and Year 1 and 2 are the curriculum for the DipHE award.

 This course is offered as a degree with foundation year – a four-year programme which provides an additional foundation year at the beginning of the degree, that will give you academic and practical experience, as well as the skills you need to ensure you are equipped to successfully complete your chosen degree.

 This course offers all students the option of a one-year paid work placement, to boost your employability even further.
 If you choose this route, you will take the placement following year two of your course, and then return to complete your degree.

 A placement year is the perfect opportunity to gain valuable work experience, to build on the career skills we will teach you on this degree.
 The connections you make on the placement will improve your career prospects further, and equip you with the skills you need to secure graduate-level employment.

 The University's Placement and Work Experience Team are experts at helping you to secure a placement.
 They will work closely with you from the start, helping you research potential employers, discover placement opportunities, create and pitch your CV, and will coach you to perform well in interviews.
 We aren't able to guarantee a placement, but our sector-leading advisors will give you the best possible chance of securing one.